ru-fu/discourse-docs/manage-ams-access.md

+> **RESTRUCTURE**: This needs cleanup.
+Is it about remote access or about securing the access?

 # Managing AMS access

 AMS exposes an HTTP interface.
 Clients can be anything, whether it's the CLI (amc), the registry (aar) or any client you developed yourself.